-The Trustees have assessed the major risks to which the Academy is exposed, in particular those related to the operations and finances of the Academy, and are satisfied that systems and procedures are in place to mitigate the Academy's exposure to the major risks.
+The Governors have assessed the major risks to which the Academy is exposed, in particular those related to the operations and finances of the Academy, and are satisfied that systems and procedures are in place to mitigate the Academy's exposure to the major risks.

 The Academy has a risk register that is reviewed annually by the Governing Body.
+It was reviewed during the year.
 The register records the risks that have been identified and the control measures it has implemented.
 The statement of internal control is considered annually.
 The major risks to which the Academy is exposed are as follows:

-- Loss of (or reduction in) funding: - Loss of building or facilities preventing the delivery of education; - Loss of members of staff (either sudden or gradually over time); - Loss of reputation; - Lack of safeguarding of students: - Funding of pension deficits under the LGPS scheme.
+- Loss of (or reduction in) funding; - Loss of building or facilities preventing the delivery of education; - Loss of members of staff (either sudden or gradually over time) / failure to recruit good quality - Loss of reputation; - Lack of safeguarding of students; - Funding of pension deficits under the LGPS scheme.

 The Academy Leadership Team have considered these risks.
-Policies and procedures have been put into place to minimise these risks, including budget management and forecasting procedures, the procurement of adequate insurance cover, investing in staff training and continuing professional development, and continued local marketing and advertising highlighting the achievement of our students.
+Policies and procedures have been put in place to minimise these risks, including budget management and forecasting procedures, the procurement of adequate insurance cover, investing in staff training and continuing professional development, and continued local marketing and advertising highlighting the achievement and progress of our students.
 We maintain a large number of policies and procedures which protect our staff, students and the Academy, also reducing the risk of safeguarding failures.
-The pension scheme is reviewed by qualified actuaries on behalf of the Academy.
+The pension scheme is reviewed by actuaries on behalf of the Academy.